How to Make Banana Muffins with Fresh Milled Flour

 Some links in this post may be affiliate links.
 That means I might make a small commission on qualifying purchases if you click the link.
 There is no extra cost to you.

 This banana muffin recipe is basically just banana bread- but portable.
 Muffins are quicker and easier to bake.
-Plus, they come in individual portions, which means less dishes when it’ time to serve them.
+Plus, they come in individual portions, which means less dishes when it’s time to serve them.
 They freeze well and keep kids full for a long time too.

 Why use fresh milled flour

 Fresh milled flour is a whole food.
 Industrial processing has not removed any important parts.
-You can knwo that a factory has not treated it with chemicals.
+You can know that a factory has not treated it with chemicals.
 You can read more about all the amazing benefits of using fresh milled flour in my blog post about it.

 Fresh milled flour can be a very budget friendly way to get a lot of nutrients into your diet.
 Homesteaders often have myriad avenues to get nutrition into their family’s regular meals.
 Pasture raised meats provide high quality protein.
 Raw milk from grass fed cows provides amazing nutrition.
 Homegrown fruits and veggies that come from healthy soil are full of vitamins and minerals.